ljwagerfield/riak-event-store/README.md

 (`allow_mult=true`).
 Conversely, `tail` shards are committed to buckets with this feature optimally disabled.

 Riak will automatically raise conflicts without reevaluating merge results against their inputs.
-This removes the need to implement shards as complete CvRDTs, but still requires payloads to support partial re-merging to allow concurrent writes post-merge.
+This removes the need to implement shards as complete [CvRDTs][crdt], but still requires payloads to support partial re-merging to allow concurrent writes post-merge.

 The event store achieves this by implementing GUID lists as sorted sets, making appends idempotent.